devflowinc/ruby-sdk/docs/OrganizationApi.md

 > <Array<SlimUser>> get_organization_users(tr_organization, organization_id)

-get_organization_users
+Get Organization Users

-get_organization_users  Fetch the users of an organization by its id.
+Get Organization Users  Fetch the users of an organization by its id.
 The auth'ed user must be an admin or owner of the organization to fetch it.

 ### Examples